3 Unique Teas That Turn the Tables on Beautiful Traditions

-The Most Unique Ways People Drink Tea Around The World
+The Most Unique Tea Flavors From Around the World

-Do you ever think about breaking the rules when you make tea?
-For you, tea is about precision and exactness — the right temperature, the perfect amount of tea leaves — but sometimes the rules of tea are supposed to be broken.
+Do you ever think about breaking the rules to create unique tea?
+For you, tea is about precision and exactness — the right temperature, and the perfect amount of tea leaves.
+But, sometimes the rules of tea are supposed to be broken so unique tea flavors are invented!

 Would you ever steep green tea for long periods of time in scalding hot water?
 Would you ever steep your tea leaves for 12 hours?
 How do you feel about adding butter or salt to your tea?

-These three countries go out of their way to make tea according to their own rules — according to their own traditions and ceremonies.
-From lush pink tea sprinkled with pistachios and rose petals to thick-as-oil hearty blends, these unique tea practices are sure to challenge your perception of the everyday tea routine.
+From lush pink tea sprinkled with pistachios and rose petals to thick-as-oil hearty blends, these unique tea flavors and practices challenge your perception of the everyday tea routine.

 If you ever find yourself traveling to North West Africa — the Maghreb — chances are you will experience their way of taking tea.
-In Morocco, Maghreb tea is made with a combination of roasted green tea mixed with sugar and spearmint leaves.
-Tea is prepared and served before guests — typically by the head male of the family — in a ceremony that’s a symbol of hospitality and friendship.
+In Morocco, Maghrebi tea is made with a combination of roasted green tea mixed with sugar and spearmint leaves.

 Locally grown green tea is used as the base, but you’ll notice that scalding hot water is used to steep the tea.
-Yes, as a tea enthusiast, you know that steeping green tea in hot water can burn the leaves and release bitter flavors — but in Morocco, this is a part of the experience that should be embraced.
-The bitter flavor is an important part of the tea ceremony.
+Yes, as a tea enthusiast, you know that steeping green tea in hot water can burn the leaves and release bitter flavors — but in Morocco, this is a part of the experience that is embraced.
+The bitter unique tea flavor is an important part of the tea ceremony.

 What is the Moroccan Tea Ritual?

-The tea leaves are left in the teapot for the duration of the ceremony and spearmint leaves and sugar are added to the pot of tea as the ceremony unfolds.
-You will be served exactly three cups of tea — each cup of tea will take on a unique flavor that ranges from delicate and sweet to strong and bitter.
+The tea leaves are left in the teapot for the duration of the ceremony and spearmint leaves and sugar are added to the teapot as the ceremony unfolds.
+You will be served exactly three cups of tea — each cup will take on a unique tea flavor that ranges from delicate and sweet to strong and bitter.
 It’s polite to accept all three cups of tea — it’s impolite to drink less than three cups or to ask for more than three.

 The first glass is as gentle as life,